UKHomeOffice/docker-nginx-proxy/README.md

 See `CLIENT_CERT_REQUIRED` above in [Environment Variables](#environment-variables).
 * `/usr/local/openresty/naxsi/*.conf` - [Naxsi](https://github.com/nbs-system/naxsi) rules location in default
 nginx.conf.
-* `/usr/local/openresty/nginx/html/50x.html` - HTML displayed when a 500 error occurs.
-See ERROR_REDIRECT_CODES to
+* `/usr/local/openresty/nginx/html/$CODE.shtml` - HTML (with SSI support) displayed when a the status code $CODE is encountered upstream and the proxy is configured to intercept.
+See ERROR_REDIRECT_CODES to change this.
-change this.
+* `/usr/local/openresty/nginx/html/418-request-denied.shtml` - HTML (with SSI support) displayed when NAXSI blocks a request.

 ### Examples

 #### Self signed SSL Certificate